Announcing Poly Crepe de Chine!

-Thelonius Monk (performing from 1940's to 70's) a true Rastafarian and a genius on the piano.
+Thelonius Monk (performing from 1940's to the 70's) a true Rastafarian and a genius on the piano.

-Louis 'Satchmo' Armstrong on trumpet (performing from1920's to1960's) hanky in his pocket that big grin and trumpeters lips!
+Louis 'Satchmo' Armstrong on trumpet (performing from 1920's to the 60's) hanky in his pocket that big grin and trumpeters lips!

-Singing 'Lullaby in birdland', and sounding just like a bird, we have Chris connor (performing from 1940's to 2003) in a rather fetching black satin gown...
+Singing 'Lullaby in birdland', and sounding just like a bird, we have Chris Connor (performing from 1940's up to 2003) in a rather fetching black satin gown...

 It's a hard life being a genius... that vital flame that burns too soon... and what did they give us?

 Well... that's Jazz!

 All bordered with African Block prints - reminiscent of the African culture which so inspired and lives through Jazz music.

 To see close-up, individual portraits look here: jazz portraits